How to Get Rid of Fungus Gnats in Microgreens (And Prevent Them)

 • Avoid keeping mediums sitting in standing water for extended periods

-Whether you're growing on soil, coco coir, or reusable grow mediums, moisture management is critical.
+Whether you're growing on soil, coco coir, or our reusable silicone grow medium, moisture management is critical.

 2. Choose Your Growing Medium Wisely